fsterrantino/nba_data/README.md

 # NBA_data project

 ## Objective
-The objective of the project it's to be able to create a normalized dimensional model from two raw CSVs files with NBA data.
+The objective of the project it's to be able to create a normalized dimensional model from two raw CSVs files with NBA data and load them as tables in a simple Snowflake Data Warehouse.

 ## Description
 The dimensional model established is two JPG files: